realh/gwebgl/README.md

 designed so that when it's bound to Javascript the API is as close as possible to [WebGL](https://www.khronos.org/webgl/).

+The project is nowhere near ready yet, check back later.

 ## License

 `lib.dom.ts` was taken from Microsoft's Typescript project.
 The files in `refs`